ZuhebNadeem/React-Course/Section 11 (NY) - useEffect & useCallBack/Notater.md

 - useCallBack: Wrap it around a function.
 Pass the funciton that should be wrapped as a first argument, and second argument is dependency ([]).
 - it's not recreated whenever this surrounding component function is executed again.
 - So with useCallback, React makes sure that this inner-function is not recreated.
 Instead, it stores it internally in memory and reuses that stored function whenever the component function executes again.
 - You should useCallback when passing functions as dependencies to useEffect.
-SHOULD I?
 - []: you should add any prop or state values that are used inside of this wrapped function. setState and localstorage dont need to be added, props or state values.
 Or any other values that in the end depdend on state values, just as with useEffect.

 ### Optimizing State Updates